Provable Non-Convex Euclidean Distance Matrix Completion: Geometry, Reconstruction, and Robustness: Numerical Results

 \subsection{Synthetic Data Experiment}

 In this section, we test the proposed algorithm on synthetic data.
-Various two and three dimensional datasets were used, and are referred to in \Cref{tab: synthetic IPM means table} with their corresponding sizes.
+Various two- and three-dimensional datasets were used, and are referred to in \Cref{tab: synthetic IPM means table} with their corresponding sizes.
 The goal of \Cref{alg: M_omega descent} is to recover the full set of points $\Pb$ up to orthogonal transformation by sampling the entries above the diagonal of $\D$ uniformly with replacement, with a total of $\gamma L$ entries chosen for $\gamma\in[0,1]$.
 The algorithm reconstructs the Gram matrix $\X_\mathrm{rec} = \P\P^\top$, from which $\P$ can be recovered using \eqref{eqn: MDS Equation}.
 The comparison referenced in \Cref{tab: synthetic IPM means table} is the relative error between the recovered matrix $\X_\mathrm{rec}$ and the ground truth matrix $\X$ in Frobenius norm.
-Each run was terminated at either 1000 iterations or when a relative Frobenius norm difference between iterates of $10^{-5}$ was achieved.
-This experiment was initialized using the one-step-hard-thresholding method outlined in \Cref{sec: Analysis results}.
+Each run was terminated at either 1000 iterations or or when the relative Frobenius norm difference between successive iterates fell below $10^{-5}$..
+This experiment was initialized using the one-step-hard-thresholding method described in \Cref{alg: Initialization}.

 We note that the recovery completely fails for the sphere at $1\%$ sampling, while recovery is partially successful for the other two datasets.
 This is because the other datasets are larger while maintaining the same rank, allowing for better scaling in the low sampling regime.
 In \Cref{fig: synthetic data figure}, we show an image of the reconstruction of the figures described in \Cref{tab: synthetic IPM means table}.